Orlando Shooter's Wife Arrested On Federal Charges

 "This is an example of the fact that investigations do continue long after they're publicly discussed," U.S. Attorney General Loretta Lynch said during an interview with MSNBC.
 "It was always our goal, and we said from the beginning, we were going to look at every aspect of this case, every aspect of this shooter's life, to determine not just why did he take these actions, but who else knew about them, was anyone else involved, is there any other accountability that needs to be had here in this case."

 Mateen and Salman married in 2011 in Contra Costa County, Calif., as The Two-Way has reported.
-She moved to San Francisco after her husband's death, according to The Associated Press.
+She moved to the San Francisco area after her husband's death, according to The Associated Press.

 "I was unaware of everything," Salman told The New York Times in a November interview.
 "I don't condone what he has done.
 I am very sorry for what has happened.
 He has hurt a lot of people."